Quick Summary

 Chemical Treatment

-Unscented liquid household bleach (6–8% sodium hypochlorite) is your most accessible chemical treatment.
+Unscented liquid household bleach (6–8% sodium hypochlorite) is your most accessible option.
 Add 8 drops per gallon of clear water or 16 drops per gallon of cloudy water.
-Stir and let stand for 30 minutes.
-You should detect a slight chlorine smell.
-If not, repeat the dose and wait another 15 minutes.
-Important: never use scented bleach, color-safe bleach, or bleach with added cleaners — they contain chemicals that are unsafe to ingest.
+Stir, let stand 30 minutes.
+You should detect a slight chlorine smell — if not, repeat the dose and wait another 15 minutes.

 Water purification tablets (chlorine dioxide or iodine-based) are excellent for go-bags.
 I carry Potable Aqua chlorine dioxide tablets in every kit — they’re effective against Cryptosporidium, which regular bleach and iodine struggle with.